 So, why else is it important, for both parties, to develop a workplace that promotes good mental health?

-3. The Legal Question
+2. The Legal Question

 It’s not just an employer’s moral responsibility to cater for those with mental health issues and promote happy and healthy mind-sets within the workplace, but also now a legal requisite.

-A mental illness can be classed as a disability if it impacts on an individual’s day to day activities, and that includes tasks such as using a computer or interacting with colleagues.
+A mental illness can be classed as a disability if it impacts an individual’s day to day activities, and that includes tasks such as using a computer or interacting with colleagues.

 It’s a company’s responsibility to ensure that people suffering from mental illnesses are fairly catered for and taken care of, with steps such as reducing hours, adjusting workloads and deadlines, or frequenting an employee’s breaks in order to prevent overworking all useful steps that can make a real difference.